 First-party data as a trust signal, not a dataset

 First-party data is the outcome of a relationship built on clarity, value and consent.
-It is not simply information collected directly from audiences.
-This data include website interactions, email subscriptions, CRM records, feedback, community engagement and event participation.
+It is simply not information collected directly from audiences.
+This data include website interactions, email subscriptions, CRM records, survey or feedback, community engagement and event participation.

 This is where trust-led marketing intersects with customer experience strategy.
-Brands that succeed understand why someone is sharing their data.
-They know what people expect in return and how consistently that expectation is met.
+Brands that succeed understand why someone is sharing their data, what they expect in return and how consistently that expectation is met.

 * Although the UK has departed from the EU, the GDPR was active before its exit and is still considered a valid UK law.
 Both in the UK and EU context, the purpose of data collection must be clear to the user.
 Without clarity, it is unlikely to earn long-term trust or regulatory confidence.